sqdshguy/wreq-js/docs/BUILD.md

 # Build Instructions

-This guide is for developers who want to build `node-wreq` from source.
+This guide is for developers who want to build `wreq-js` from source.
 If you just want to use the library, see the main [README.md](../README.md) — pre-built binaries are included with the npm package.

 ## Prerequisites